Gertrud Classen: Life

 Gertrud "Tutta" Classen was born in Königsberg, the capital of East Prussia which at that time was part of Germany.
 Her father was a farm manager.
 She grew up in nearby Elbing, where she received her first painting and drawing lessons from Paul Emil Gabel.
 After a successful school career she entered the Königsberg Arts Academy.
 Classen had been politically engaged since her school years, and in 1930 she moved to Berlin, switching to the "Berlin Academy for Graphic Arts and Sculpture" ("Berliner Akademie für Grafik und Steinbildhauerei").

 In 1919, the year of her fourteenth birthday, she joined the Wandervogel girls' youth organisation, within which between 1924 and 1926 she was a group leader.
 In 1928 the Wandervogel merged with other hitherto independent youth associations to form the Deutsche Freischar.
-Classen quit the organisation and joined the more overtly political "Lenin Youth League" ("Leninjugend") as well as the youth wing of the German Communist Party.
+Classen quit the organisation and joined the more overtly political "Lenin Youth League" ("Leninjugend") as well as the youth wing of the Communist Party of Germany.
 1929 was also the year in which she joined the Communist party itself, but she initially kept this membership secret or, according to the term used by one source, "unofficial".

-During the 1930s she worked for the Communist Party News Agency ("Nachrichtendienst") which was in reality an operation involved in intelligence on behalf of the Soviet Union.
+During the 1930s she worked for the KPD's Antimilitärischer Apparat ("Anti-Military Apparatus"), which was in reality an operation involved in intelligence on behalf of the Soviet Union.
 It was led by Hans Kippenberger.
 Kippenberger and Leo Roth, who is sometimes described as Kippenberger's "secretary", both acted as guarantors for her within the party.
 She was also working, at this time, for the Red Aid organisation, the Revolutionary Trades Unionist Opposition (Revolutionäre Gewerkschafts Opposition / RGO), and other left-wing groups such as the Association of Revolutionary Visual Artists ("Bund Revolutionärer Bildender Künstler Deutschlands / BRBKD).
 The political landscape changed dramatically in January 1933 when the Nazis took power and converted Germany into a one- party dictatorship.
 Gertrud Classen's political activities were now expressly illegal.
 The RGO was banned, went underground and was finally crushed in 1935.